Nationally Recognised Training

 - AHCCHM303 Prepare and apply chemicals

-Unless you have completed this course with Smith & Georg, you will be required to provide a statement of attainment as proof of having completed the course.
+Unless you have completed this course with Smith & Georg, you will be required to provide a statement of attainment as proof of having completed the course elsewhere.

-- We do not recommend that you try to complete this course on a smart phone (other than the photo requirements).
+- We recommend that you do not complete this course on a smart phone (other than the photo requirements).

 If you cannot obtain these requirements, please contact us to discuss your needs.